Sotatek-AnNguyen8/excel-db-to-code/README.md

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](https://github.com/Sotatek-AnNguyen8/excel-db-to-code/blob/master/LICENSE) file for details.
+See the [LICENSE](https://github.com/Sotatek-AnNguyen8/excel-db-to-code/blob/master/LICENSE) file for more details.

 ## Contact
 For any inquiries or support, please contact [an.nguyen8@sotatek.com](mailto:an.nguyen8@sotatek.com).